-The following table describes the compensation earned by persons who served as non-employee directors during 2008.
+The following table describes the compensation earned by persons who served as non-employee directors during 2009.
 Mr. Pearson, who is an employee of the Company, received no additional compensation for his service on the Board.

-Fees Earned or Stock Option Name Paid in Cash (1) C Compensation (2) Awards $(2)(3)(4)$ Total Thomas N. Amonett \$63,250 \$972 \$15,212 \$79,434 Richard L. Daerr, Jr. \$96,250 \$972 \$15,212 \$112,434 Austin J. Shanfelter \$55,750 \$972 \$15,212 \$71,934 Gene Stoever \$62,500 \$ \$16,184 \$78,684
+Fees Ea arned or Sto ck C ption Name Paid in Cash (1) Compensa tion (2)(5) Award ds(2)(3)(4) Total Thomas N. Amonett \$ 53,000 \$ 31,676 \$ 24,324 \$ 109,000 Richard L. Daerr, Jr. \$ 81,000 \$ 31,676 \$ 24,324 \$ 137,000 Austin J. Shanfelter \$ 46,000 \$ 31,676 \$ 24,324 \$ 102,000 Gene Stoever \$ 51,500 \$ 14,176 \$ 41,824 \$ 107,500

-- (1) Amounts in this column represent retainers, meeting fees and chair fees as further described below. - (2) As part of their 2008 compensation package, the non-employee directors each received an equity award of either restricted stock or options with a grant date fair value of \$35,000, based on the closing price of the Company's stock on the date of grant, which award was granted in December, 2008, and at which time the closing price was \$8.72.
-The amounts shown in the Stock Compensation column represent amounts recognized during 2008 for financial reporting purposes under Statement of Financial Accounting Standards No. 123 (Revised 2004) (SFAS 123R).
+- (1) Amounts in this column represent retainers, meeting fees and chairmanship fees as further described below. - (2) As part of their annual compensation package in 2008 and 2009, the non-employee directors each received an equity award of either restricted stock or options (at the recipient's election) with a grant date fair value of \$35,000, based on the closing price of the Company's stock on the date of grant, which awards were granted in December 2008, and June 2009, and at which time the closing price was \$8.72 and \$18.09, respectively.
 Messrs.
 Amonett, Daerr and Shanfelter elected to receive stock, which is restricted from sale in total for a period of three years.
 Mr. Stoever elected to receive options to purchase our common stock, which grant is restricted from exercise for a period of three years and which amount recognized for financial reporting purposes is included in the Option Awards column.
-Compensation is expensed ratably over the three year vesting period. - (3) The value of the stock awards is the total dollar cost recognized from option awards in 2007 and 2008 for financial reporting purposes in accordance with SFAS 123R.
-No amounts earned by a director have been capitalized on the balance sheet for 2008.
+The amounts shown in the Stock Compensation column represent amounts recognized during 2009 for financial reporting purposes under Financial Accounting Standards Board Codification Topic 718 "Share-Based Compensation" ("Topic 718").
+Compensation is expensed ratably over the three year vesting period. - (3) The value of the stock awards is the total dollar cost recognized from option awards in 2007 and 2008 for financial reporting purposes in accordance with Topic 718.
+No amounts earned by a director have been capitalized on the balance sheet.
 The cost does not reflect any estimates made for financial statement reporting purposes of future forfeitures by the director related to service-based vesting conditions.
-The valuation of these stock option awards was made on the equity valuation assumptions described in the Company's Annual Report on Form 10-K(which accompanies this Proxy Statement) in Note 10 "Stock-Based Compensation" of Notes to Consolidated Financial Statements.
+The valuation of these stock option awards was made on the equity valuation assumptions described in the Company's Annual Report on Form 10-K(which accompanies this Proxy Statement) in Note 15 "Stock-Based Compensation" of Notes to Consolidated Financial Statements.
 None of the awards has been forfeited.
-The options granted in 2007 vest 33% on the first anniversary of the grant date (May 17, 2008) and 1/36 of the total award each month of continuous service thereafter. - (4) In October 2008, the non-employee directors each were granted 15,000 options separate from their 2008 compensation package.
-These options vest 33% on the first anniversary of the grant date (October 9, 2009) and 1/36 of the total award each month of continuous service thereafter.
-The grant date fair value of each director's 2008 option award, computed in accordance with the provisions of SFAS 123R, and the number of stock options held at December 31, 2008 by non-employee directors was:
+The options granted in 2007 vest 33% on the first anniversary of the grant date (May 17, 2008) and 1/36 of the total award each month of continuous service thereafter.